DavidMoCe/Crazy-streets/README.md

   - If a car accumulates 10 collisions, its screen stops, allowing the other car to continue playing.
   - The game ends when both cars have collided 10 times, displaying the winner and the playtime for each car.

+- **Scoring System**:
+  - Players automatically accumulate **points** as they progress in the game.
+  - The score increases over time based on the level reached.
+  - At the end of the game, a **pop-up alert** displays the final score and playtime for each player.

 ## 🖥️ Screenshots (Optional)

 *(Add images of the game in action to attract more users)*